What is Artemis?

-In addition, we will go on field trips to the Boston Museum of Science, MIT's Robotics Workshop, and IBM.
-You will get to hear speakers from companies such as Google, Microsoft, and IBM.
+In addition, we will go on field trips to the Boston Museum of Science, MIT's Robotics Workshop, the Aquarium, and the United Skates of America.
+You will get to hear speakers from companies like Google and from BU's computer science department.

 And don't worry, we will not be sitting at the computers all day.
 We will have lots of fun outdoor activities, such as a scavenger hunt around BU's campus, games like capture the flag, and a field day at the end of camp!
 Finally, at the end of the program, we will hold a special event where all students will be able to present the work they have done over the course of the program to their families and to BU's faculty members.